 Easily and efficiently screen individuals or groups for Dyslexia

-The Shaywitz DyslexiaScreen is an efficient, reliable, and user-friendly Dyslexia screening tool for children 4 to 5 years of age who may be at risk for having Dyslexia.
+The Shaywitz DyslexiaScreen is an efficient, reliable, and user-friendly Dyslexia screening tool for children 5 years to 7 years 11 months of age who may be at risk for having Dyslexia.
 Created by Dr. Sally Shaywitz, a global leader in Dyslexia, it emphasizes phonological, linguistic, and academic performance based on teacher observations, all in just a couple of minutes per student—as opposed to other measures which take up precious instructional time.

 Features and benefits of the Shaywitz DyslexiaScreen:

 - Administration takes less than 5 minutes per student